-MATERNAL LOVE.
-The noblest quality wherewith nature has endowed woman for the good of the world is maternal love-that love which seeks no return.
+MATERNAL LOVE. - The noblest quality wherewith nature has endowed woman for the good of the world is maternal love-that love which seeks no return.

-THE human heart is like a feather bed-it must be roughly handled, well shaken, and exposed to a variety of turns, to prevent its becoming hard.
+THE human heart is like a feather-bed-it must be roughly handled, well shaked, and exposed to a variety of turns, to prevent its becoming hard.

-TOBACCO.-The quantity of this "weed" consumed in Great Britain in 1851 amounted to nearly 20.000,000 lbs.
-North America slone produces annually 200,000,000.
+TOBACCO.-The quantity of this "weed" consumed in Great Britain in 1851 amounted to nearly 20,000,000 lbs.
+North America alone produces annually 200.000,000.

-A BROAD HINT. - A gentleman presented a lace collar to the object of his adoration, and in a jocular way said, "Do not let any one else rumple it."-" No, dear," said the lady, "I will take it off."
+A BROAD HINT.-A gentleman presented a lace collar to the object of his adoration, and in a jocular way said, "Do not let any one else rumple it."-"No, dear," said the lady, "I will take it off."

-FRENCH INDUSTRIAL EXHIBITION .- There is a talk of a iniversal exhibition of the products of industry, similar to that which took place in London last year, to be held in Paris in the course of the year 1853.
+FRENCH INDUSTRIAL EXHIBITION .- There is a talk of a universal exhibition of the products of industry, similar to that which took place in London last year, to be held in Paris in the course of the year 1853.

-PHOTOGRAPHY .- It is proposed to form a Photographical Society for the advancement of those departments of knowledge which have received much elucidation since the announcement of the discoveries of Daguerre and Taibot.

-PARLIAMENTARY .- " I think," said a farmer, " I should make a good Parliament man, for I use their language.
-I received two bills the other day, with requests for immediate payment ; the one I ordered to be laid on the tablethe other to be read that day six months."
+PHOTOGRAPHY .- It is proposed to form a Photographical Society for the advancement of those departments; of knowledge which have received much elucidation since the make a good Parliament man, for I use their language. ' I received two bills the other day, with requests for immediate payment; the one I ordered to be laid on the tablethe other to be read that day six months."